xorbitsai/inference/README.md

 ```
 Replace `${supervisor_host}` with the actual host of your supervisor server.

-#### Starting the Workers
-On each of the other servers where you want to run Xinference workers, run the following command:
+**Starting the Workers**: On each of the other servers where you want to run Xinference workers, run the following command:
 ```bash
 $ xinference-worker -e, --endpoint "http://${supervisor_host}:9997" \
                     -H,--host "0.0.0.0" \